crocs-muni/open-source-development-course/2021-spring/README.md

 The main goal of the course is to help and encourage university students to join the development of real-world open-source software (in any programming language).
 The course consists of 5–6 hosted lectures by senior developers, two small homework assignments and quite a bit of open-source development.

-The information in this file reflects tentative information for the spring semester of 2022.
-For information on older semesters, see [spring 2021](2020-spring/README.md) and [spring 2020](2020-spring/README.md).
+The information in this file reflect the spring semester of 2021.
+For information on older semesters, see [spring 2020](2020-spring/README.md) and [autumn 2019](2019-autumn/README.md).

 ## Course requirements

 In order to pass the course, the student must:

 * **Contribute to an existing open-source project in scope of 50-60 hours.**
-The student chooses the open-source project for contribution themselves, but this selection must be approved by the teachers till TBD.
+The student chooses the open-source project for contribution themselves, but this selection must be approved by the teachers till 14th of March.
 Look for known active projects that you are not yet part of.
 * **Track time spent on the project.**
 The student has to have a detailed report on time spent on the course.
 The tracking has to be automatic (e.g. using [Toggl](https://toggl.com/) or similar).
 The tracking must be task-based (i.e. per-day report is not sufficient).
 Each reported period must have a start-time, end-time, short work description and a category (analysis/implementation/management).
 * **Hand in three compulsory homework assignments.**